T35 Travel Reimbursement Policy

 Diving a personal vehicle

 The following procedure outlines the guidelines for trainees who wish to be compensated for driving their personal vehicle to campus.
+If the distance traveled to campus is under 60 miles, you will not be compensated for travel (per university guidelines).
 Please note that rental vehicles will not be compensated beyond that of highway mileage reimbursement for initial travel to the university from the trainee’s point of origin, and back upon conclusion of the program due to the potential liabilities (See the Uber, Lyft, or other Taxi/Shuttle Service section of this page).
 When you arrive to campus, we shall arrange shuttle services to facilitate travel between housing and learning facilities at specific times as needed.

 Driving a personal vehicle policy/procedure.
 Trainees who are driving to campus must indicate such in a form provided by the program coordinator (PC) upon acceptance to the T-35 summer research program (see T-35 Trainee Logistics Form or contact Ms. Audrey Auen for questions).
 In this form, the trainee must indicate: